UAWJDASWUI/SteamDeckStorageCleanUp/README.md

-# Steam Deck Storage CleanUp
+# Steam Deck Storage Cleanup
 Is your Steam Deck's storage full but you don't know why?
 This text file of bash commands will help by deleting temporary & useless files.

 # Set up the deletion of Game Recordings (optional)